 Ergot alkaloids formed from Claviceps species that colonize grains (especially rye) have spurred human history via ergotism pandemics ["St. Anthony's Fire"].
 The compounds engage with dopaminergic, adrenergic, and serotonergic receptors among other neurotransmitter receptors.
 Ergotism exists in two forms, the gangrenous form, which is caused by vasoconstriction and extremity necrosis, and the convulsive form, which results in hallucinations and convulsions.
 While modern grain cleaning and processing have basically put an end to the outbreaks of severe ergotism, low level contamination continues to be a concern.
 Patulin is a polyketide lactone synthesized by some species of Penicillium and Aspergillus which mainly contaminates apples and apple products.
-This mycotoxin can lead to formation of adducts with sulfhydryl groups innon-protein compounds, which can derange and globalized food trade can introduce toxins of local regions to novel markets.
+This mycotoxin can lead to formation of adducts with sulfhydryl groups innon-protein compounds, which can derange multiple physiological processes.
+Acute effects can produce gastrointestinal irritation while chronic exposure can raise suspicion of immunotoxicity and neurotoxicity.
+Some species of Penicillium produce citrinin, a compound found in citrus fruits.
+This mycotoxir is nephrotoxic and is often present in the environment along with ochratoxin A, which may lead to synergistic toxic effects.
+Novel and under-studied mycotoxins pose new challenges.
+Some of the compounds produced by Alternaria have been found to be genotoxic and cytotoxic, which raises major safety concerns, since these parasites contaminate various fruits, vegetables and grains, and can be found in foods consumed and globalized food trade can introduce toxins of local regions to novel markets.
 In some of these bacteria, antimicrobial resistance is also correlated with toxin production, which may further complicate treatment and prevention.